Right, this one is really, really good.

 Consistently throughout the night Scrooge shows small signs of regret before going back to insisting that he is too old to change, that he is tired and that he wants to be left to keep Christmas in his own way.
-His remorse builds naturally with each visitation and the gravestone is only a tipping point like it should be rather than the set piece of Scrooge’s rehabilitation.
+His remorse builds naturally with each visitation and the gravestone is only a tipping point rather than the set piece of Scrooge’s rehabilitation.

-Despite the Ghost of Christmas Yet To Come being just a man in a black veil I still believe that Scrooge is more scared of him than any other spirit (in part because he was actually shown to be frightened earlier).
+Despite the Ghost of Christmas Yet To Come being just a man in a black veil I still believe that Scrooge is more scared of him than any other spirit.

 The brilliant way in which he is introduced somewhat mediates the lackluster costume.